Bhavnoor-Kaur/notes-4-all/README.md

 ## Running Intructions for Local Use

-1. Run the following in the home diretcory: npm install
+1. Run the following in the home diretcory: 'npm install'

-2. Navigate to frontend/server: run node server.js
+2. Navigate to frontend/server: run 'node server.js'
 3. Open another terminal window and navigate to frontend/notes4all:
-    - Run npm install
+    - Run 'npm install'
-    - Run npm run start
+    - Run 'npm run start'